Ad

 Photo by Sarah Kilian on Unsplash

 When I say you need errors, doesn't mean I want you to write errorful codes, but the code you've written must be error-free, and for that, it is the job of your dev environment to give you errors.
 And in JS, it just doesn't do it, it is one of the reasons people love it, and at the same time hate it too.
-When I'm saying errors, I meant everything except syntax error.
-JS doesn't give an error when you write something wrong, but it gives you an error when something wrong happened.
+When I say errors, I mean everything except syntax errors.
+JS doesn't give an error when you write something wrong, but it gives you an error when something wrong happens.
 So if some part of your code isn't executed at the time of testing, then be ready for some pain in the production. :)

 function multiply (num1, num2 ) {